Thursday, February 19, 2026

 Working for the Pharoah: Upper Egypt

-Trains heading out of major cities never show their best faces.
-This train out of Cairo was no exception.
-We trailed a canal filled with rubbish.
-Here and there a man a fisherman resting under the palms.
+Trains heading out of major cities never show that city's best face.
+This train out of Cairo was no exception, paralleling a rubbish-strewn canal.
+It wasn't long before rural scenes opened up, rear projection for the next ten hours.
+Fishermen resting under the palms.
 Donkeys, squatting farmers.
-It wasn't long before rural scenes opened up, rear projection for the next ten hours.
-Villages again and again, and the fellaheen in the spaces between. fellaheen, a word that always reminds me of Kerouac, but Jack's idea about the "fellaheen feeling about life, that timeless gayety of people not involved in great cultural and civilization issues," didn't necessarily jibe with the hard labors I saw from the window, punctuating the endless green.
-I knew from the map that the Nile was on the left side of the train, but I only saw it for a brief few moments.
-But we never left this fertile strip that she had midwifed.
+Villages again and again, and the fellaheen in the spaces between.
+Fellaheen, a word that always reminds me of Kerouac, but Jack's idea about the "fellaheen feeling about life, that timeless gayety of people not involved in great cultural and civilization issues," didn't necessarily jibe with the hard labors I saw from the window, tending to the endless green.
+I knew from the map that the Nile was on the left side of the train, but I only saw it for a brief few moments, as we pottered along this fertile strip that she had midwifed.

 The Valley of the Kings across the Nile was of bucket list material, but luckily we got there before the full rush of crowd.
 Tut's tomb was of course a must visit, but it was relatively spartan as most of its decorations now rested in the museum in Cairo.
 Seti I was the real stunner, the wall paintings alive with color, the most beautiful I saw in Egypt.
 We popped into a few other tombs, including the Tomb of Merenptah, which was real Indiana Jones material.
 Most tombs open into multiple side chambers, but this one bore steeply and diagonally toward the center of the earth, its length measure by the sweat and labored breathing of visitors coming back up.

 There were other visits on the West Bank.
 Hatshepsut, whose 1997 massacre never left my mind.
 The Valley of the Queens which I loved for its quiet, near absence of visitors.
-This must be how the Victorians experienced things here.
+This must be how the Victorians experienced things, empty but for a few others.
 Nefertari's tomb is supposedly the best in Egypt, but has been sadly off-limits for a number of years.
 And the Amenhotep III Sun Temple, looking like a film set at the edge of the desert.

 Sailing the Nile in a convoy of cruise ships.
 It was comedic somewhat, like Wacky Racers, each ship honking and jockeying for position.
 After things thinned out a bit, it was wonderful to sit and read under the canopy, riverside scenes pulling attention from the page again and again.
-There was lunch one deck, and a pair of visits to riverside temples, and despite the impressiveness of Edfu and Kom Ombo, I'd have preferred more time just to sit quietly with life on the Nile.
+There was one lunch out on deck, and a pair of visits to riverside temples.
+Yet despite the impressiveness of Edfu and Kom Ombo, I'd have preferred more time just to sit quietly with life on the Nile.

 Aswan and its Isis Temple island of Philae, her squared windows perfectly framing the adjacent islands, the small craft cutting the most upper waters of the Nile.
 (Yet again my attention being pulled from the surroundings of man-made glory to the natural world outside.)
 A shopping spree spontaneously opening up on our small water-craft, followed quickly by a slower Felucca cruise.
-The design on our sail proved the our teenage Nubian crew's affinity fro Bob Marley, but they were no sailors, skilled more in the art of tack.
-Again and again we'd race toward the steel wall of a moored cruide ship, to zig away at the last moment.
-Two boys on surfboards latched themselves to our boat in a Frère Jacques serenade for tips.
-Kichener island wasn't much, and how I longed to climb the dunes up to the towering ruins across water.
+The design on our sail proved our teenage Nubian crew's affinity for Bob Marley.
+But they were no sailors, skilled more in the art of tack.
+Again and again we'd race toward the steel wall of a moored cruise ship, to zig away at the last moment.
+Two boys on surfboards latched themselves to our boat, offering a Frère Jacques serenade for tips.
+Kichener Island wasn't much, and how I longed to climb the dunes up to the towering ruins across the water.
 The ride back was better, the current pulling us steadily through a lesser cataract, upon whose banks grazed water fowl, under the haunting gaze of the Aga Khan Mausoleum.
 The setting sun again perfecting the scene.

 On the turntable: Bob Dylan, "Desire"